How You Answer This Question Will Determine Everything

 You have two selves inside of you.
 We all do.

-The former is often referred to as our higher self, our inner mentor, our executive brain, or our prefrontal cortex.
+The former is often referred to as our higher self or our inner mentor or guide.

-The latter is known as our inner critic or our lower/reptilian/primitive brain.
+The latter is often known as our inner critic or inner drill sergeant.

-Regardless of what we call them, those two selves are fighting for air time in our minds day in and day out.
+Regardless of what you choose to call them, those two selves are fighting for air time in our minds day in and day out.
 Your fulfillment and success in life is determined by this single question: Which one are you going to believe?

 Why This Question Matters